Please find and view the most up to date news and information regarding the Town of New Windsor Police Department listed below.

 A criminal charge is merely an allegation that a defendant has committed a violation of the criminal law, and it is not evidence of guilt.
 All defendants are presumed innocent and entitled to a fair trial, during which it will be the State of New York’s burden to prove guilt beyond a reasonable doubt.

-FOR IMMEDIATE RELEASE #25-12 Issued on: May 13, 2025
+FOR IMMEDIATE RELEASE #25-14 Issued on: July 3, 2025

 NWPD Holds Awards Ceremony and Monument Dedication